SOFIE-project/Semantic-Representation/README.md

 ![High-level architecture of Consumer and Thing](img/servient-consumer-thing.svg "Consumer-Thing")

 Reading a TD is an operation that can be done following the WoT standard guidelines or creating an ad-hoc solution.
-The WoT standard imposes the creation of a component, the Servient, which includes scripts that can read the TD and understand the behaviour of the IoT devices. an Ad-hoc solution is what has been done in this Pilot, so the consumer scripts are created knowing already the behaviour of the TD and not all the requirement of WoT are fulfilled.
+The WoT standard imposes the creation of a component, the Servient, which includes scripts that can read the TD and understand the behaviour of the IoT devices. an Ad-hoc solution is what has been done in this Pilot, so the consumer's scripts are created knowing already the behaviour of the TD and not all the requirement of WoT standards are fulfilled.
+The second approach is quicker to implement, but it is less reusable.